sjjdfrz/TaskManager/README.md

 # 📖 Managing Tasks

-This project IS about building api for managing tasks and users.
+This project is about building api for managing tasks and users.

 ## 🛠 Built With